adjust/adjust_anes/README.md

 #### 3. Copy Google Play Services resouces folder

-As part of your Android SDK folder (where you found **google-play-services.jar**) you will also find Google Play Services library resources folder which should also be copied to `<REPO_ROOT_FOLDER>/build/android` folder under name `google-play-services-res`.
+As part of your Android SDK folder you will also find Google Play  Services library resources folder which should also be copied to `<REPO_ROOT_FOLDER>/build/android` folder under name `google-play-services-res`.
 You can find this folder called `res` in `ANDROID_SDK_FOLDER/extras/google/google_play_services/libproject/google_play_services_lib` folder.

 ![][google_play_services_res]

-This folder is important for later integration in app, because `AndroidManifest.xml` should define version number of Google Play Services library being used.
+This folder is important for later integration in app, because app's `AndroidManifest.xml` should define version number  of Google Play Services library being used.
 This is done by adding following lines of code as part of `<application>` tag body in `AndroidManifest.xml`:

 ```xml